 Whilst this site gives a fairly detailed account of the Navigation, those seeking further information might find the following resources of interest.

 The following books give information about the Itchen Navigation.
-Note: Except for the 2011 edition of Edwin Course's book, all these books are currently out of print but may be found second-hand via the internet or possibly borrowed from your local library.
+Note: Except for the 2011 edition of Edwin Course’s book and the 2022 guide book on the Itchen Way, all these books are currently out of print but may be found second-hand via the internet or possibly borrowed from your local library.

 |The Canals of South and South East England||Charles Hadfield||978-0715346938||David & Charles - Nov 1969||A comprehensive history of English inland waterways east of Bristol and south of and including the Thames.|